Life Extension Magazine®

 Research findings from a cell study, published in Scientific Reports suggest that a compound occurring in green tea may be beneficial against benign fibrous uterine tumors that occur in a significant number of women.*

-Scientists probed the mechanism of epigallocatechin gallate (EGCG), an antioxidant compound in green tea, based on findings of an early phase clinical trial that showed EGCG was effective in reducing fibroid size and associated symptoms.
+Scientists probed the mechanism of EGCG, an compound in green tea, based on findings of an early phase clinical trial that showed EGCG was effective in reducing fibroid size and associated symptoms.

 The investigation utilized lab-grown human fibroid cells that were treated with epigallocatechin gallate (EGCG).
 The researchers observed that EGCG disrupted fibroid tumor cell growth, movement, signaling and metabolism, and reduced specific proteins (fibrotic).